 People can lose their memories.
 Thereby the information can be distorted.
 They can change their mindset or point of view during their lifetime.
 But the records/ archive will be a piece of document that will freeze the time that something happened.
 But it is important to notify that even a document can be created and preserved genuinely, but the content would not be true.
 So, basically, this is a process of capturing and preserving memories and evidence of our activities.

 Next post: What is «ஆவணம்» – part 4: What is archival material?

-Please do not forget that your are keeping a piece of Tamil cultural and historical heritage at your home.
-Please give public access to that heritage.
+Please do not forget that you are keeping a piece of Tamil cultural and historical heritage at your home.
+Please give the public access to that heritage.